 - Shipment status updates

-EDI also enhances accuracy by accelerating transaction processing times, allowing for better visibility and planning.
+EDI also enhances accuracy by accelerating transaction processing times, allowing for better supply chain visibility and planning.

 Advantages/Benefits of EDI in Freight & Trucking